 Working on who covers second, who the cut man is, where to throw the ball in a certain situation.
 Those are all things I may mention to a player between batters or innings in a positive way so they get feedback as soon as it happens.

 Hitting and pitching mechanics aren’t that easy to learn during the middle of a game.
 These are things that should be practiced over and over before the game, so that when they get in the game it’s a learned movement or skill that comes natural.

-Join thousands of other youth baseball coaches and parents and get two of these articles delivered free each week!
+Join thousands of other youth baseball coaches and parents and get articles like this delivered free each week!

 How to Avoid the Over-Coaching Trap